Sherrykexin/Sherrykexin/README.md

 - 👋 Hi, I’m @Sherrykexin
 - 👀 I’m interested in gnn & cybersecurity & IoT
-- 📫 How to reach me: kexin.xu@mail.mcgill.ca
+- 📫 How to reach me: admin@kexinsherryxu.com

 <!---
 Sherrykexin/Sherrykexin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.